 As it responds to the drug abuse situation in the country, efforts of the DDB are also recognized by counterparts abroad and other international agencies.

-The Colombo Plan Drug Advisory Programme funded a program of the DDB, the First National Workshop on Drug Abuse Prevention Education.
+The Colombo Plan Drug Advisory Programme funded the First National Workshop on Drug Abuse Prevention Education, organized by the DDB.
 It is also in this decade when the DDB hosted an international program, the Fourth Regional International Drug Enforcement Association Conference.

 With then First Lady and Metro Manila Governor Imelda R. Marcos waging an all-out campaign against drug abuse, Anti-Drug Abuse Councils in all cities and municipalities in Metro Manila were established.